Shelley Treacher MA Counselling Psychology MBACP(accred)

 The Wells Road is well served by many different bus routes.

 Templemeads Station is also a walk away.

 Frequency and duration of sessions

-Counselling and psychotherapy sessions are usually weekly and last for an hour (50 minute sessions in clinics).
+Counselling and psychotherapy sessions are usually weekly and last for an hour.
 It is possible to have sessions more or less often or for longer than an hour.

 After the initial session clients usually commit to a few sessions (4-6) at a regular time and then we review your situation.
 Both short term and long term therapy is available here.